BoltTranslate/Translate/README.md

 ```

 Setup routing in `routing.yml` like below but replacing `sv` with your
-preferred default locale, a full example can be found in the
+preferred default locale, a full example is at the bottom of this file:
-`routing.yml.dist` in this dir:

 ```
 contentlink: